 of the airport property.
 This document is used to strike a balance between the aviation needs of the airport's users and those of the surrounding

 properties.
 The City most recently approved the ALP on September 22, 2008.

 *Because of the large file size the ALP link below shows only the summary sheets of the current and future layouts.
 A complete copy of the ALP is available by contacting the Airport Manager.

-The draft environmental assessment (EA) document, originally prepared in 2010, has been updated and is now available for public review and comment.
+The draft environmental assessment (EA) document, originally prepared in 2010, has been updated and is now available for public review.
+The public comment period closed in February, 2017 and the received comments are being incorporated into the final document.
 The proposed runway safety extension project has not changed and all comments previously received as part of the 2010 EA public comment period are included in the new revised draft EA.
-The 2016 revised draft EA document, details about the public information meeting and how to provide written comments on the draft EA are posted on the
+The 2016 revised draft EA document is posted on the

 Airport News & Projects page.

 The Ann Arbor Airport has implemented a Noise Abatement Program to help reduce noise impacts in the area surrounding the airport.
 This voluntary program encourages pilots to operate their aircraft in the quietest manner possible without compromising flight safety.
 Pilot education and cooperation are the key to the program.

 Educational materials and pilot brochures have been distributed to the local flight schools and based pilots.
 Posters outlining the procedures have been installed at the terminal and FBO's and airfield signage has also been installed.
 The Noise Abatement Program Pilot Brochure is available to itinerant pilots using the airport at the terminal building and airport FBO's.